quixio/quix-streams/docs/app-management.md

 ## Start reading

 In order to start reading from an input topic you need to make a call to the `start_reading()` method.
 Your Python code won’t be able to read any data from the broker if you have missed this step.
-It makes sense to add this call near the end of the code, just before your 'keep busy' 'while' loop.
+It makes sense to add this call near the end of the code, just before your 'keep busy' `while` loop.

 Your code might look something like this: